shubham0204/OnDevice-Face-Recognition-Android/README.md

 ## Updates

+* 2024-09: Add face-spoof detection which uses FASNet from [minivision-ai/Silent-Face-Anti-Spoofing](https://github.com/minivision-ai/Silent-Face-Anti-Spoofing)
-* 26-07-2024: Add latency metrics on the main screen.
+* 2024-07: Add latency metrics on the main screen.
 It shows the time taken (in milliseconds) to perform face detection, face embedding and vector search.

 ## Goals